sidba2003/Static-Benzene/README.md

 Please note, the `<<number>>` type is used to store all the integer types, such as float, integer, and double.

 ## Variable Declarations and Types
-Variables ared ecalred by adding the `var` keyword before an identifier.
+Variables are declared by adding the `var` keyword before an identifier.
 The variables do not need to be intialised during decalration.
 For example,
 ```
-  var x;
+  var x: <<nil>>;
-  var x = 24;
+  var x: <<number>> = 24;
 ```
 Are both examples of valid Benzene code.

-Benzene supports the basic types of numbers (which represent Java's int and double), string, boolean, and null.
+If a value is not initialised during variable declaration, then the nil value is assigned to variables by default.
 ```
-  var x = false;
-  var x = true;
-  var x = "Hello, world!";
-  var x = null;
+  var x: <<number>>;  // invalid code, as nil will be assigned to x by default and <<number>> type does not match it
+  var x: <<nil>>;  // valid Benzene code
 ```
-Since Benzene is a dynamically typed language, the types do not need to be specified.

 ## Operations